toddkarin/pvcz/README.md

 This package provides the photovoltaic climate zones (PVCZ) and climate stressor data which describes the degree of environmental degradation expected on a PV module located in different locations on the world.

 # Install
-Installation is easy with pip
+pvcz can be installed with pip
 ```python
 pip install pvcz
 ```